Babullah of Ternate: Muslim diplomacy

+Death and legacy

 Sultan Babullah died in July 1583.
 The cause and place of his death are debatable.
 According to a late and unreliable story (told by Georg Rumphius, 1678, and François Valentijn, 1724), he was lured on board a Portuguese ship and treacherously taken prisoner.
 The Sultan was brought towards Goa but died at sea.
 Other accounts allege that he was killed at home through poison or magic.
 The contemporary chronicler Diogo do Couto simply says that he died of a severe illness.
 Whatever the circumstances, the strong and crafty Babullah was an inspiring leader who left a void that his successors could not entirely fill.
 In the history of Indonesia up to the 20th century, he was the only major leader who was able to win an absolute and uncontested victory over a Western power.
 His success in making Ternate into an extensive realm that reached its height of success in the late 16th century is only part of the picture.
 He also succeeded in instilling his people's confidence and rise up against a foreign power that strove to dominate their lives.
 After the time of Sultan Babullah, no other leaders in Ternate and Maluku matched his caliber.
 In the face of new Spanish and Dutch advances in the early 17th century, the fabric of the Ternate polity proved too fragile to withstand colonial subordination.

 Sultan Babullah was succeeded by his only historically ascertained son Sultan Saidi Berkat (r.
 1583–1606), although his brother Mandar Syah was considered to have more legitimate claims as his mother was of higher birth.
 Allegedly, Babullah had been chosen instead of Mandar Syah in 1570 since he was the more spirited and prudent alternative, leaving Mandar Syah with the vain hope that he would eventually succeed his brother.
 However, before his death Babullah persuaded his brother Kaicili Tolu and the Sultan of Tidore to support Saidi's claim, and Mandar Syah was sidelined.
 Saidi continued to wage war against the Portuguese and the Spanish with shifting success.